Vinelab/NeoEloquent/README.md

 User::create(['name' => 'Some Name', 'location' => ['lat' => 123, 'lng'=> -123 ] ]);
 ```

-Check out [Relationships](#Relationships) and [Edges](#Edges) on how you can achieve this in a Graph way.
+Check out [Relationships](#relationships) and [Edges](#edges) on how you can achieve this in a Graph way.

 ## Tests

-Follow these steps to run the package's tests:

 - install a Neo4j instance and run it with the default configuration `localhost:7474`
 - make sure the database graph is empty to avoid conflicts
 - after running `composer install` there should be `/vendor/bin/phpunit`
 - run `./vendor/bin/phpunit` after making sure that the Neo4j instance is running

-> Tests marked as incomplete means they are either know issues or non-supported features,
+> Tests marked as incomplete means they are either known issues or non-supported features,
 check included messages for more info.